David Gee (artist)

 David Gee (Coventry, 1793 – 1872) was an English oil painter who took his inspiration from the local area.

+Biography

+Gee was born in Coventry, and his father was a Spon Street watchmaker.

-Gee mostly painted battle scenes, landscapes as well as pictures inspired by local legends such as Lady Godiva.
-He was active as a painter between the years of 1815 and 1868.
-He died in 1871 or 1872.
+Gee was active as a painter between the years of 1815 and 1868.
+He mostly painted battle scenes, landscapes and portraits, as well as pictures inspired by local legends such as Lady Godiva.

+Gee died in 1871 or 1872.